Updated: Jul 18

-If the Sleep Uber honors the 8 hour trip, the SCN will be dropped off about 2 hours past it's house.
-At first this isn't a problem.
-But to recalibrate, the SCN will now need to be picked up by a Sleep Uber in 14 hours, but now the closest Sleep Uber is 16 hours away.
+If the Sleep Uber honors the 8 hour trip, the SCN will be dropped off about 2 hours past its original starting point.
+This is fine at first, but now for the next sleep ride to be on time, the SCN will now need to be picked up by a Sleep Uber in 14 hours.
+However, the closest Sleep Uber is 16 hours away.

-In order to get back home 24 hours later, the SCN will need to jump out of its Sleep Uber 2 hours early, before the drive was complete and all the benefits of the drive were achieved.
+In order for the next sleep ride to be on time, the SCN will need to jump out of its Sleep Uber 2 hours early, before the drive was complete and all the benefits of sleep were achieved.

-Now, the SCN will either return home sleep deprived or will have to established a new home base, where it isn't as comfortable or efficient.
+Now, the SCN will either return home sleep deprived or will have to established a new original starting point, that is potentially less ideal.

-Bringing this back to you, to get your sleep on track, you need to start by setting the timer on your sleep clock by getting sunlight through your eyes when you wake up - preferably as close to sunrise as possible - and by avoiding as much blue light as possible.
+Bringing this back to you, to get your sleep on track, you need to start by setting the timer on your sleep clock by getting sunlight through your eyes when you wake up - preferably as close to sunrise as possible - and by avoiding as much blue light as possible after dark.

 Getting your clock in sync always starts with light, the clock must be set that way first.
-You cannot use darkness to make sleep alive faster.
+You cannot use darkness to make sleep arrive faster.
 Darkness has to be accompanied by a certain passage of time from when you first see light.